JeremyRand/namecoin.org/docs/bitcoinj-name-lookups/index.md

 **Warning: this is beta software, and is not suitable for production use.
 It is being made available for testing purposes only.
 It doesn't support proxying or stream isolation.
 In the examples on this page, we explicitly pass command-line arguments telling the client that this is okay.
 Leaving off those arguments will result in an error for safety reasons.**

-Right now binaries are not available, so you'll need to install from source code.

 ## Build prerequisites

+(This is only if you want to build from source.)

 ### GNU/Linux

 1. Install OpenJDK from your package repositories.
 These instructions will be updated later with specific package names.
 Development was done with JDK 8; JDK 7 might work but is untested.
 2. Make sure that the `JAVA_HOME` environment variable is set.
+On Jeremy's Debian Jessie VM, he had to manually set it to `/usr/lib/jvm/java-8-openjdk-amd64`.
 3. Install Maven from your package repositories.
 These instructions will be updated later with specific package names.

 ### Windows